Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis

-Out of 54 task-agnostic metrics computed, we found 53 were significant ($p\leq0.05$) for, at least one task and one groups comparison.
-The complete table is available in the Appendix; however, we prioritize limited sets due to the considerable number of significant metrics.
-We present the metrics most effectively distinguishing AD and PD from control participants and separate PD from PDM participants.
-Subsequently, we will highlight metrics that exhibited robust behavior across multiple comparisons.
+Out of 54 task-agnostic features computed, we found 53 were significant ($p\leq0.05$) for, at least one task and one groups comparison.
+The complete table is available in the Appendix; however, we prioritize limited sets due to the considerable number of significant features.
+We present the features most effectively distinguishing AD* and PD from control participants and separate PD from PDM participants.
+Subsequently, we will highlight features that exhibited robust behavior across multiple comparisons.

-\subsubsection{AD vs CTL}
+\subsubsection{AD* vs CTL}

-Over the 54 task-agnostic metrics, 48 are significant ($p\leq0.05$) in comparing AD and CTL participants for at least one task, and 17 have p-values smaller than 0.001.
-We present the 10 metrics having the lowest p-values in Table \ref{tab:global_best_AD} across all tasks.
-Our most significant and consistent metrics across all tasks are the Shannon entropy, the duration, the mean of the speed and accelerations for point tasks, and the variations of angular speed and acceleration for the drawing and writing tasks.
-We show the box plots for some of those metrics in Figure \ref{fig:global_best_AD}.
+Over the 54 task-agnostic features, 50 are significant ($p\leq0.05$) in comparing AD* and CTL participants for at least one task, and 29 have p-values smaller than 0.001.
+We present the 10 features having the lowest p-values in Table \ref{tab:global_best_AD} across all tasks.
+Our most significant and consistent features across all tasks are the Shannon entropy, the duration, the mean of the velocity and accelerations for point tasks, and the variations of angular velocity and acceleration for the drawing and writing tasks.
+We show the box plots for some of those features in Figure \ref{fig:global_best_AD}.